amrmhassan/smart-wallet/time line.md

 [Pending]
 add a lastActivatedDate to each profile
---then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)
+--then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top) when logging in to another user the user photo doesn's change until the user reopen the app